crunchdao/whitepaper/paper/paper.md

 *“Talent is equally distributed, opportunity is not.”*

-CrunchDAO's decentralized structure allows for a truly global membership, welcoming individuals from all locations, including rural areas often overlooked by traditional centralized companies with brick-and-mortar offices.
+CrunchDAO's decentralized structure allows for a truly global membership, welcoming individuals from all locations, including remote areas often overlooked by traditional centralized companies with brick-and-mortar offices.
 This approach ensures that the DAO attracts the most talented researchers, regardless of their physical location.
 Furthermore, CrunchDAO believes that it can outcompete other financial institutions by providing exceptional opportunities for quants and machine learning experts.
 Members of the DAO can earn competitive salaries on par with those in traditional financial institutions, while also enjoying the freedom to work remotely and potentially even balance other commitments.
 This approach promotes a healthy work-life balance and flexibility, making CrunchDAO an attractive employer for top talent.
 To date, CrunchDAO has welcomed data scientists and machine learning experts from over 50 countries, further solidifying its position as a truly global community of talented individuals.

 ### Current organizational structure